 Environmental sustainability is well integrated into Novozymes’ business strategy.
 The company seeks to source sustainable agricultural raw materials, minimize its consumption of raw materials, water, and energy, control emissions, waste and by-products generated from its production effectively, and enable its customers to reduce their environmental impact.
 Novozymes’ environmental strategy consists of the following:

-Novozymes strives to minimize our environmental impact by continuously decoupling business growth from resource consumption, improving production efficiency.
-We have set targets for resource efficiency with regard to energy and water.
-Read more here
+Novozymes strives to minimize its environmental impact by continuously decoupling business growth from resource consumption and improving production efficiency.

 Management system & guidelines